soroush62/Creating-a-Formula-1-Data-Analysis-in-Python-with-LightningChart/README.md

 ---

-## 2. Heatmap: Track Position vs. Speed and Gear Usage
+## 2. Track Position vs. Speed and Gear Usage
 - **Description**: These heatmaps illustrate the average speed and gear usage at various binned track positions (X and Y).
 The speed heatmap uses color to indicate areas of higher speed (red) versus lower speed (yellow/white), while the gear heatmap shows gear usage across the track, with red indicating higher gears.
 - **Results**: The speed heatmap reveals that straights are associated with higher speeds, while corners require lower speeds.
 The gear heatmap confirms the correlation between higher speeds and higher gears.
 - **Use Case**: These heatmaps assist in understanding the driver’s technique and identifying opportunities to optimize gear ratios or cornering strategies for improved lap performance.